Aerial view of multiple wind turbines in a field under a cloudy sky, showcasing renewable energy production.

 Project Introduction

-RWE is currently exploring the possibility of extending the consented Golticlay Wind Farm.
-The site is approximately 6km north of Lybster and 19km south west of Wick and is located next to the Golticlay Wind farm
+The site is approximately 6km north of Lybster and 19km south west of Wick and is located next to the Golticlay Wind farm which is currently under construction.

 Facts & figures